apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Gunman fires shots at US Embassy in Lebanon, army says**
+**How internet addiction may affect your teen's brain, according to a new study**

-You can read more about it [here](https://www.reuters.com/world/middle-east/gunman-fires-shots-us-embassy-beirut-lebanese-army-says-2024-06-05/).
+You can read more about it [here](https://www.wbaltv.com/article/study-how-internet-addiction-may-affect-teen-brain/60994689).

 ## Requirements
 - Python 3.8